bbannier/spicy-course/src/parser_structure.md

 # This unit uses big byte order.
 type X = unit {
-    a: uint8;                                      # Use default byte order (big).
+    # Use default byte order (big).
+    a: uint8;

-    b: uint8 &byte-order=spicy::ByteOrder::Little; # Use little byte order for this field.
+    # Use little byte order for this field.
+    b: uint8 &byte-order=spicy::ByteOrder::Little;
 } &byte-order=spicy::ByteOrder::Big;
 ```

 <!-- * * * -->

-Often parsing requires examining input and dynamically choosing a matching parser.
-Spicy models this with lookahead parsing which is explained in a later chapter.
+Often parsing requires examining input and dynamically choosing a matching
+parseq.
+Spicy models this with lookahead parsing which is explained in a later
+chapter.